wei-kiat-tan/ANL-501/seminar_1/README.md

-## Introduction to R
+## About

-This repository contains my course materials for an intro to R programming.
-There are two parts: Operations and Programming.
+This repository contains works related to R programming.